-Drink at the Oldest Cantina in Baja California
+1. Drink at the Oldest Cantina in Baja California

 One of the first things we did when we got to Ensenada was walk over to Hussongs.
 It’s definitely one of the most well-known bars in the city and you’ll no doubt hear lots of different languages being spoken there.

 We actually rang in the new year here and it was SO much fun.
 They also sell really big bags of peanuts and you simply throw the shells onto the floor.
 They sweep them up at the end of every night.

 Bottles of beer are incredibly affordable.
 During the week, they run different deals on cocktails like two-for-one margaritas.
 Besides peanuts, they also serve some bags of chips, but no other food.

 While I have to say, the seafood tostadas are absolutely delicious, it wasn’t the best street food I’ve had in the world.
 In fact, it isn’t even the best street food I had in Ensenada.

 However, it’s still worth a visit.
 All of their normal ceviche tostadas are only 25 pesos and they are packed with flavor.
 I particularly loved the mixto ceviche, which has fish, octopus, and clams in it.

-Others that I reallyMariscos Yiyo’s loved include El Guerro and which is located in an Oxxo parking lot near Playa Hermosa (seriously, this is the best seafood we had in Ensenada, it’s well worth the drive).
+Others that I really loved include El Guerro and Mariscos Yiyo’s which is located in an Oxxo parking lot near Playa Hermosa (seriously, this is the best seafood we had in Ensenada, it’s well worth the drive).

-Walk Along the Malecon
+4. Walk Along the Malecon in Ensenada Mexico

 The Malecon in Ensenada isn’t exactly the most beautiful Malecon in Mexico (the one in Puerto Vallarta is utterly spectacular).
 A Malecon is simply a boardwalk that runs along the waterfront.

 This is where you’ll see the fishing boats and cruise ships sitting side-by-side.
 The city seems to be doing a lot to revive this area and around sunset, it really comes to life, especially on weekends.

 You can buy it raw to cook at your own place or you can simply go into one of the restaurants.
 I highly recommend Tacos Lily for delicious Baja style fish tacos.
 Their shrimp tacos are some of the best I’ve ever had.

-Dance the Night Away
+5. Dance the Night Away

 There are a surprising number of clubs in Ensenada for the size of it.
 On New Year’s Eve we rang in the night at Hussongs, but after midnight they closed, so we had to look elsewhere to carry on the party.